tamarin-prover/tamarin-prover/src/009_advanced-features.md

 premise of the rule `ChanIn_S`.
 This models that an adversary can replay such a message block arbitrary many times.

 For the protocol sending the message over a secure channel, Tamarin proves all the considered lemmas.
 The nonce is secret from the perspective of both the initiator and the receiver because the adversary cannot read anything on a secure channel.
-Furthermore, as the adversary cannot send his own messages on the secure channel nor modify the messages, the receiver can be sure that the nonce was sent by the agent who he believes to be in the initiator role.
+Furthermore, as the adversary cannot send his own messages on the secure channel nor modify messages transmitted on the channel, the receiver can be sure that the nonce was sent by the agent who he believes to be in the initiator role.

 Similarly, one can define other channels with other properties.